Kelly Nye-Lengerman LGSW

 - Project Coordinator

-Kelly Nye-Lengerman is a Training Coordinator at the University of Minnesota's Institute on Community Integration (ICI) where her primary projects include Promoting Readiness in Minors in Supplemental Security Income (PROMISE) TA Center, MN Leadership Education in Neurodevelopmental Disabilities (LEND) program, Learn the Signs Act Early (LTSAE) initiatives, and the College of Direct Support (CDS).
+Kelly Nye-Lengerman, PhD, is a Training Coordinator at the University of Minnesota's Institute on Community Integration (ICI) where her projects include Promoting Readiness in Minors in Supplemental Security Income (PROMISE) TA Center, Think Work, MN Leadership Education in Neurodevelopmental Disabilities (LEND) program, Learn the Signs Act Early (LTSAE) initiatives, and the College of Direct Support (CDS).
 She is also involved in a number of other community and research projects at ICI.
 Kelly's work and research focus on developing services, supports, and policies that support the full inclusion of individuals with disabilities in community life.

 Kelly has extensive experience in program and workforce development, employment services and supports, and program evaluation.
 Kelly has more than 10 years of experience working for disability provider organizations.
-Her interests include inclusive employment practices and policy, interdisciplinary collaborations, early screening and identification of neurodevelopmental disabilities, and Autism.
+Her interests include inclusive employment practices and policy, interdisciplinary collaborations, early screening and identification disabilities, poverty, and Autism.
 Kelly is the Co-President of MN Association of People Supporting Employment First (APSE) and involved with the MN Employment First Coalition.
 Kelly is an instructor at St. Mary's University and the College of St. Scholastica.
 She is also a licensed graduate social worker (LGSW) in Minnesota.

-Kelly received her MSW degree from the University of Minnesota, and currently a PhD candidate in Social Work.
-Her dissertation is focused on Vocational Rehabilitation (VR) service usage and employment outcomes for individuals with Autism and Intellectual Disabilities.
+Kelly received her PhD and MSW degrees from the University of Minnesota's School of Social Work.
+Her dissertation focused on Vocational Rehabilitation (VR) service usage and employment outcomes for individuals with Autism Spectrum Disorder (ASD).